 This section is intended to be a conversation between the teacher/examiner and the candidate on one topic of the candidate's choice.
-Suitable subjects might be for example: 'School life', 'Hobbies and pastimes' (general or specific), 'My country', 'Life in another country', 'My ambitions', 'Holidays'.
+Suitable subjects might be, for example: 'School life', 'Hobbies and pastimes' (general or specific), 'My country', 'Life in another country', 'My ambitions', 'Holidays'.
 These are only examples: candidates should be encouraged to choose topics in which they have a personal interest.
 Topics dealing with politics or social and economic issues are ambitious for this level of achievement and may disadvantage candidates if they do not possess the linguistic skills and maturity of ideas which such topics necessitate.
 Candidates should be encouraged to prepare different topics within a Centre and should not be allowed to present 'Myself' or 'My life' as topics as these can become too general and can often pre-empt the General (unprepared) Conversation section.
-Candidates may use illustrative material, eg photographs, if this seems appropriate to their topic, but are not allowed to use written notes of any kind.

 The topic must be prepared by candidates in advance, but must not be pre-learnt and delivered as a monologue.
 The teacher/examiner should allow the candidate to speak on their choice of topic for one to two minutes uninterrupted and then follow this up with specific questions on the topic.
 Where a candidate has been talking for two minutes and shows no sign of finishing their initial exposition, the teacher/examiner must interrupt and ask specific questions.
+Candidates will have prepared their topic, but must not be allowed to deliver a series of obviously prepared replies in the discussion that follows their presentation.
 It is the extent to which candidates can manipulate their prepared material according to the needs of the teacher/examiner that determines their marks.

-The candidate must show quality of preparation, but must not be allowed to deliver a prepared monologue or a series of obviously prepared replies.
 You, as teacher/examiner, must try to lead the candidate into using a variety of tenses.
-In order to extend the candidate as far as possible you should probe, explore, ask for explanations, enlargements, descriptions (how? when? why? tell me a bit more about... etc).
+In order to extend the candidate as far as possible, you should probe, explore, ask for explanations, enlargements, descriptions (how? when? why? tell me a bit more about... etc).